eisfabian/FISE/README.md

 <b>extractTiltStacks.py</b> - Python script used on output frame stacks from FISEtomo SerialEM script.
 Also requires *_saved.txt (File with list of saved frames).

 <b>sortByTilt.py</b> - Python script used to sort tilt stack by tilt angle.
 Requires .mdoc file or FISE_tilts.txt for tilt angle input.

+WARNING: These scripts were used mainly for dose-symmetric 3° increment tilt series.
+If you have trouble with other schemes, please let me know!
+If you have any questions, don't hesitate to contact me!